 How many units of Botox for Palmar Hyperhidrosis?

-How much is Botox for palmar hyperhidrosis?
+How much does Botox for Palmar Hyperhidrosis cost?

 As hyperhidrosis is a medical condition, Botox may be covered by insurance, though typically this is dependent on several factors.
 First, the severity of the hyperhidrosis must be determined by a medical professional.
 Additionally, many patients are required to use at least two other treatment options before receiving coverage for Botox.
 If you think you may be eligible for coverage for Botox treatment of palmar hyperhidrosis, talk to your insurance company directly to see what documentation is required.